 Hearing loss is a prevalent and modifiable risk factor for cognitive decline and dementia in older adults, yet access to hearing care remains limited.
 Over-the-counter (OTC) hearing aids represent a promising and scalable strategy to expand access, particularly for individuals at elevated risk for dementia who may benefit most from earlier intervention.
-This pilot study aims to evaluate the feasibility and acceptability of OTC hearing aid use among older adults at increased risk for dementia.
+This pilot study aims to evaluate the feasibility and acceptability of OTC hearing aid use among older adults.
 Participants aged ≥50 years will undergo standardized hearing screening to identify bilateral, mild-to-moderate hearing loss.
-Eligible participants will be randomized to one of two sequences: (1) immediate intervention: 4-mo using OTC hearing aids or (2) waitlist control: 2-mo without devices followed by an additional 4-mo using OTC hearing aids.
+Eligible participants will be randomized to one of two sequences: (1) immediate intervention: 3-mo using OTC hearing aids or (2) waitlist control: 3-mo without devices followed by OTC hearing aid use after 3 months.
 Feasibility outcomes include study enrollment and retention, protocol adherence, and average daily device use determined by data-logging.
 Acceptability outcomes will be assessed using the International Outcome Inventory for Hearing Aids (IOI-HA), device satisfaction ratings, and participant intention to continue hearing-aid use.
-Hearing outcomes include validated questionnaires on hearing and listenign efforts.
-Findings will inform the design of larger trials aimed at improving access to hearing care and promoting cognitive health in high-risk older adults.
+Hearing outcomes include validated questionnaires on hearing and listening efforts.
+Findings will inform the design of larger trials aimed at improving access to hearing care and promoting cognitive health.

 Study Type